cesarenaldi/iniettore/README.md

 - [Predictable](#predictable)

 ### Extreme late binding
-With exception of [eager singletons](#eager-singletons), all instances and dependencies are resolved only when requested rather when registered into the container.
+With exception of [eager singletons](#eager-singletons), all instances and dependencies are resolved only when requested rather when registered into the context.

 ### Functional Programming support
 `FUNCTION`, `PROVIDER` and `INSTANCE` mappings are the ideal solution to have DI in Functional Programming.

 ### Lifecycle management
-iniettore provides containers and singleton lifecycle management.
+iniettore provides contexts and singleton lifecycle management.

 ### Predictable
 iniettore handles all operation in a syncronous way so at any point in time you know what is instanciated and what is not.